Music/Lyrics: Beastie Boys

 Beastie Boys, “Sabotage”

-Phish performances of “Sabotage,” featuring the strained rap stylings of Trey Anastasio, have been explosive surprises that served to whip the mellow undulations of the typical Phish crowd into a riotous frenzy.
-The debut performance on 8/8/98 was one of several unexpected cover song encores played during the U.S. summer tour.
-The high-octane “Sabotage” returned eight days later to open the final set of Lemonwheel (8/16/98), evoking a crowd scene in front of the stage which observers have likened to those for certain performers at Woodstock ‘99.
-The final version of “Sabotage” (11/21/98), though not quite as rabid as the Lemonwheel performance, once again ignited the delighted crowd to open the final set of a two night run at the Hampton Coliseum.
-After being all but given up for dead, "Sabotage" made its triumphant return (after a 318 show absence) as the encore of the "S"-themed show on 9/2/11.
+Phish performances of “Sabotage” – featuring the strained rap stylings of Trey Anastasio – have been explosive surprises that served to whip the mellow undulations of the typical Phish crowd into a riotous frenzy.
+The debut performance on 8/8/98 at Merriweather was one of several unexpected cover song encores played during that U.S. summer tour.
+The high-octane “Sabotage” returned eight days later to open the final set of Lemonwheel on 8/16/98, evoking a crowd scene in front of the stage which observers have likened to those for certain performers at Woodstock ‘99.
+Though not quite as rabid as the Lemonwheel performance, “Sabotage” once again ignited the delighted crowd to open the final set of a two night run at the Hampton Coliseum on 11/21/98, captured on Hampton Comes Alive.
+After after a 318-show absence and all but given up for dead, "Sabotage" made its triumphant return as the encore of the "S" show on 9/2/11 at Dick’s.
 In a show littered with "S" song bustouts, Phish saved the most shocking for last.